Executive curl: Usage history

-The navies that do not use the curl may replace it with a star, as in the cases of the Chilean Navy, the German Navy, the Russian Navy, the United States Navy, and winter uniforms of the Chinese Navy and the Indonesian Navy; or with other devices, as in the cases of the Finnish Navy, the Japan Maritime Self-Defense Force, the Republic of Korea Navy and shoulder boards of the French Navy.
+The navies that do not use the curl may replace it with a star, as in the cases of the Chilean Navy, the German Navy, the Irish Naval Service, the Russian Navy, the United States Navy, and winter uniforms of the Chinese Navy and the Indonesian Navy; or with other devices, as in the cases of the Finnish Navy, the Japan Maritime Self-Defense Force, the Republic of Korea Navy and shoulder boards of the French Navy.

 Royal Canadian Navy

 Prior to 1910, the Royal Navy provided maritime defence of British North America and for the Dominion of Canada from 1867.
 In the early 20th century, Britain redistributed the British fleet and reduced its stations in Halifax and Esquimalt.
 As a result, the government of Canada on May 4, 1910, under the authority of the Naval Services Act, created the Naval Service of Canada.
-On August 29, 1911, it was designated the Royal Canadian Navy by King George V until 1968 when Canada’s navy became Maritime Command within the Canadian Armed Forces.
+On August 29, 1911, it was designated the Royal Canadian Navy by King George V, and remained as such until 1968, when Canada’s navy became Maritime Command within the Canadian Armed Forces.

 When it was created in 1910, it was natural for the emerging Canadian Navy to adopt the same unwavering rings with the executive curl for the permanent navy and subsequently the “wavy” shaped rings for the Royal Canadian Naval Volunteer Reserve (RCNVR) and the rings of narrow interwoven gold lace for the Royal Canadian Navy Reserve.
 Sea Cadet Corps officers had a small anchor in place of the executive curl.

 Following World War II, the Royal Canadian Navy was reorganized with a single reserve component.
 In 1946, the distinctive wavy gold braid of the reserves gave way to the straight braided executive curl of the regular force until 1968.
 With the integration of the Canadian Armed Forces, unembellished straight braid became the common rank insignia for all officers of both the regular and reserve forces.
-The executive curl rank insignia was reserved for navy mess dress from 1968 to 2010 and used historical, rather than standard, rank structures, having both Acting Sub-lieutenants and sub-lieutenants wear one single bar of rank on the sleeve with the executive curl.
+The executive curl rank insignia was reserved for navy mess dress from 1968 to 2010 and used historical, rather than standard, rank structures, having both acting sub-lieutenants and sub-lieutenants wear one single bar of rank on the sleeve with the executive curl.

 On March 5, 2010, the House of Commons unanimously passed a private members' motion recommending, "That the government should consider reinstating the navy executive curl on its uniforms."
-Guy Lauzon, a member of Stormont-Dundas-South Glengarry, explained that the insignia is common to most nations that have a monarch as a head of state.
+Guy Lauzon, member of Parliament for Stormont-Dundas-South Glengarry, explained that the insignia is common to most nations that have a monarch as a head of state.
 Subsequently, in recognition of the Canadian Naval Centennial, The Honourable Peter MacKay, Minister of National Defence, authorized the use of the executive curl for the Canadian Navy on Battle of Atlantic Sunday, May 2, 2010.
-After 42 years absent, the executive curl insignia became effective again for service dress uniforms on June 11, 2010, on the occasion of the Pacific Canadian Naval Centennial International Fleet Review parade of nations in Victoria, British Columbia.
+After 42 years absence, the executive curl insignia became effective again for service dress uniforms on June 11, 2010, on the occasion of the Pacific Canadian Naval Centennial International Fleet Review parade of nations in Victoria, British Columbia.